wavebyrd/great_expectations/docs/docusaurus/docs/cloud/connect/connect_python.md

 6. Click **Close**.

-7. Copy the value in the **Organization ID** field into the temporary file with your user access token and then save the file.
+7. Copy the value in the **Organization ID** field into the temporary file with your user access token.

-If your organization has [multiple workspaces](/cloud/access/manage_access.md#workspaces), you'll also need your workspace ID.

-1. In GX Cloud, click **Tokens**.
-2. In the **Workspace ID** pane, find the relevant **Workspace name**, then copy the associated **ID** into the temporary file with your other credentials and save the file.
+8. In the **Workspace ID** pane, find the relevant **Workspace name**, then copy the associated **ID** into the temporary file with your other credentials and save the file.

 GX recommends deleting the temporary file after you set the environment variables.